Bowel Cancer and Exercise

 Exercise Guidelines

-The evidence-based exercise guidelines for cancer care patients are in line with those recommended for the general publ.
-These guidelines include building up to 150 minutes of moderate intensity exercise weekly, as well as two sessions of resistance-based exercise.
-These exercise programs need to be individualised and must consider the appropriate level at which to commence.
+Exercise programs need to be individualised and must consider the appropriate level at which to commence.
 This should take into account past and current level of fitness, present symptoms, stage of disease, and planned cancer treatment.
 Most importantly, this should also consider the specific goals of every patient.

 If you would like more information or would like to book in for an individualised assessment, please contact us at Alchemy in Motion.